Advil Infant (Generic Ibuprofen Infant Suspension): Complete Medication Guide

 Key Takeaways

-Generic ibuprofen infant suspension is a common over-the-counter pain reliever and fever reducer for babies ages 6 months and older.
+• Generic ibuprofen infant suspension is a common over-the-counter pain reliever and fever reducer for babies aged 6 to 23 months.

-Dosage is based on your baby's weight, not age, and must be measured carefully with the provided dropper or syringe.
+• Dosage should be based on your baby's weight, not age, and must be measured carefully with the provided dropper or syringe.

-Never give ibuprofen to babies under 6 months old without a doctor's approval.
+• Never give ibuprofen to babies under 6 months of age without a doctor's approval.

-Always follow dosing instructions closely and do not exceed the recommended frequency of doses.
+• Always follow dosing instructions closely and do not exceed the recommended frequency of 4 doses per day.

-Talk to your pediatrician before using ibuprofen if your baby has kidney problems, heart disease, or is on other medications.
+• Talk to your pediatrician before using ibuprofen if your baby has kidney problems, heart disease, or is taking other medications.

 Advil Infant (Generic Ibuprofen Infant Suspension) Overview

 Ibuprofen infant suspension is a generic version of brand-name pain relievers designed specifically for babies and young children.
 It belongs to a group of medicines called nonsteroidal anti-inflammatory drugs, or NSAIDs.
-This liquid medication works by reducing inflammation in the body and blocking pain signals, which helps lower fever and ease discomfort from teething, ear infections, or minor aches.
+This liquid medication works by reducing inflammation in the body and blocking pain signals, which helps reduce fever and relieve minor aches from the common cold, flu, sore throat, teething, and ear infections.

 The suspension form makes it easier for infants to swallow compared to tablets or capsules.
-It comes in a liquid that you measure out using a dropper or syringe that comes with the bottle.
-The medicine is absorbed quickly into the bloodstream, and most babies feel relief within 30 minutes to an hour.
+It comes in a liquid that you measure using a dropper or syringe that comes with the bottle.
+The medicine is absorbed quickly into the bloodstream, and most babies feel relief within 30 to 60 minutes.

-This medication is safe for babies ages 6 months and older when used as directed.
-However, it's important to give only the dose recommended for your baby's weight, measured precisely every time.
+This medication is safe for babies aged 6 to 23 months when used as directed.
+Consult with your pediatrician first if your child has kidney disease, heart disease, liver cirrhosis, asthma, dehydration, or is taking other drugs.
+It is important to give only the dose recommended for your baby's weight, measured precisely every time.
 Never guess at the amount or use kitchen spoons, which can vary in size and lead to incorrect dosing.

 This information is educational and does not replace advice from your healthcare provider.